Academic Employees

 • Feb 13, 2026: Classified Staff secondary review/approval due (Classified Staff only)

-Employee Acknowledgements: You should acknowledge your review immediately after receiving and reviewing.
+Employee Acknowledgments: You should acknowledge your review immediately after receiving and reviewing.

 You have 10 workdays to appeal your review.
 If you wish to appeal your review, follow the appeals process outlined here.